LIFEHUBBER

 AIPOCH Medical Research Skills

-AIPOCH Medical Research Skills is a curated library of medical research agent skills designed to work with OpenClaw and other agent platforms across evidence review, protocol design, data analysis, and academic writing.
+AIPOCH Medical Research Skills is a curated library of medical research agent skills presented for OpenClaw and other agent platforms across evidence review, protocol design, data analysis, and academic writing.

 The project presents itself as a structured skills library for medical research workflows.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is